SL Orders in Bitcoin: What They Are and How to Set Them

-Stop Loss Bitcoin Order is a type of order that is positioned after opening a trade that is designed to minimize losses if the btcusd market moves & heads against you.
+Stop Loss, A Bitcoin Order is a sort of order that is put after opening a trade with the intention of reducing losses in the event that the btcusd market shifts and goes against you.

 It represents a predetermined level for closing a losing position, aimed at mitigating losses.